EteimZ/Let_See/README.md

 # Let See

 Over the course of January - June I will dedicate this period to be learning the C programming language.
-This repo will examples and exercises from various resources.
+This repo will contain examples and exercises from various resources.

 ## Motivations